Jump back to chapter selection.

 Keeping this in mind we take the limit L.

-Based on this above operators can be represented as
+Based on this, the above operators can be represented as

 N^=N=0N|NN| and eiϕ^=N=0|NN+1|;

-Thus for both N^ and eiϕ^ the coherent state does not represent an eigenstate, but rather the best localised in either basis.
+Thus for both N^ and eiϕ^ the coherent state does not represent an eigenstate, but rather represents a state best localised (minimum uncertainty product) in these conjugate bases.

 First we consider the wave function of the coherent state in the number representation,